Anwarvic/Arabic-Speech-Recognition/Kaldi/README.md

 ```
 After running this script, you should get two exra folders in the root directory.
 These two extra folders are `exp` and `mfcc`.

 Kaldi provides many models that we can train.
+I will enumerate these models starting from the simplest model to the most sophisticated one. <u>The very interesting of these models is that every model depends on the former ones.
+In other words, to use the second model you have to used the first model first as the second model uses some files from the first model</u>.

-Here is some:
+Here they are:

 ### 1. GMM/HMM Monophone